Rulings and Realities: A Spectrum Too Vast to Cage (Sex & Gender)

 But they weren’t listening.

-As a queer woman, and as a mother to two beautiful non-binary adults who were assigned female at birth, I know these lines are more than abstract.
+As a queer woman, and as a mother to a non-binary and trans kid who were assigned female at birth, I know these lines are more than abstract.
 I’ve watched my children navigate a world that keeps trying to box them back in.
 I’ve seen the courage it takes to live in one’s truth when institutions cling to simplicity.
+[Courage demonstrated in small things like, when I wrote this my youngest was expressing themselves to the world as non-binary and only to thier friends as trans, not even me, I had not yet learnt enough then to be a safe space, not quite yet, but they are slowly expressing themselves as thier authentic self, I’m learning to deconstruct and unlearn, to be that safe space and I’m proud to call him my Son!
+This is the impact these judgments are having, making children afraid to express themselves!
+Update August 2025]

 But gender is not simple.
 It’s not static.